gstage01/DoseHIPAA/09-configuration_management_policy.md

 9. All committed code is reviewed using pull requests to assure software code quality and proactively detect potential security issues in development.
 10. Dose Health utilizes development and staging environments that mirror production to assure proper function.
 11. All formal change requests require unique ID and authentication.
-12. Dose Health uses the <mark>`[Security Technical Implementation Guides (STIGs)](http://iase.disa.mil/stigs/) published by the Defense Information Systems Agency as a baseline for hardening systems.`</mark>
-    * Windows-based systems use a baseline Active Directory group policy configuration in conjunction with the Windows Server 2012 STIG.
-    * Linux-based systems use a Red Hat Enterprise Linux STIG which has been adapted for Ubuntu and improved based on the results of subsequent vulnerability scans and risk assessments.
-13. Clocks are continuously synchronized to an authoritative source across all systems using NTP or a platform-specific equivalent.
+12. Clocks are continuously synchronized to an authoritative source across all systems using NTP or a platform-specific equivalent.
 Modifying time data on systems is restricted.

 ## 9.3 Provisioning Production Systems